|Client/Owner||Jacksonville Transportation Authority|

-Under a general engineering consultant (GEC) contract, RS&H is assisting the Jacksonville Transportation Authority (JTA) with the conversion from diesel to compressed natural gas (CNG).
-Over a five year period, JTA will add up to 100 CNG transit buses to its fleet, displacing at least 40 percent of its diesel fuel.
+Under a General Engineering Consultant contract, RS&H assisted the Jacksonville Transportation Authority (JTA) with conversion from diesel to compressed natural gas (CNG).
+Over a 5-year period, JTA will add up to 100 CNG transit buses to its fleet, displacing at least 40 percent of its diesel fuel.
 As a result, JTA will save money, reduce pollution, and enhance transit services.
-The project includes developing CNG infrastructure, modifying fueling and maintenance facilities, constructing a public-access fuel station, and procuring new buses.
+The project included development of CNG infrastructure, modification of fueling and maintenance facilities, construction of a public-access fuel station, and procurement of new buses.

 RS&H and its subconsultant assisted JTA with defining the business case for CNG conversion.
 We facilitated an industry forum in which JTA, other transit agencies, and industry professionals exchanged information.
 RS&H conducted interviews with gas suppliers, permitting authorities, and industry leaders to define project parameters.
 Leveraging its relationships with other agencies experienced with CNG, RS&H helped JTA evaluate the scope of services, project delivery methods, and best management practices.

 RS&H developed a performance specification for construction of a compressor station, modifications to existing fuel dispensers and maintenance buildings, design of a public-access fueling station, and procurement of CNG buses.
 RS&H also worked with JTA and legal advisors to develop an innovative design-build-lease-concession delivery model.
 It will allow JTA to transition to CNG at no up-front cost via a long-term fuel purchase agreement.
-RS&H worked with JTA’s team to draft a Request for Proposals, hold pre-proposal meetings, respond to proposer questions, and prepare addenda.
+RS&H worked with JTA’s team to draft an RFP, hold pre-proposal meetings, respond to proposer questions, and prepare addenda.